leonxs2001/Programmer_in_a_Dungeon_OOS/README.md

 Use the Initialization-Block for every variable initialization and Start-Block for the fightcode. </br>
 For opening and close the blockselection press the little arrowbutton:</br>
 ![image](https://user-images.githubusercontent.com/79515919/172145440-7612cd79-6f74-4cbd-9f9b-e301852f39e7.png)</br>
-For adding a new block to the coodeview use drag and drop.
+For adding a new block to the codeview use drag and drop.
-For adding a new variable press the "Create Variabel"-Button, type in the variabelname and click confrim.
+For adding a new variable press the "Create variable"-Button, type in the variablename and click confrim.
 Now you can find 2 new blocks in the blockselection.</br>
 ![image](https://user-images.githubusercontent.com/79515919/172146748-273f3997-831c-4544-ae88-e61e972fceb6.png)</br>
 ![image](https://user-images.githubusercontent.com/79515919/172146811-70006f06-df6b-418a-af4d-6bf9565a8ab6.png)</br>
 ![image](https://user-images.githubusercontent.com/79515919/172146859-e7805962-824d-479b-8ec8-54a0f42816bb.png)</br>
 For deleting a block, drag it and drop it on the "Delete"-Button: </br>
 ![image](https://user-images.githubusercontent.com/79515919/172147230-4021559b-5dc0-444f-b1ef-9281a6c7ea34.png)</br>
 </br>
-For connect two blocks drag and drop them on eachother.</br>
+To connect two blocks drag and drop them on eachother.</br>
 </br>
-For saving your code press the "Save"-Button, type in the name of your new code, and press the "Confirm"-Button.
+To save your code press the "Save"-Button, type in the name of your new code, and press the "Confirm"-Button.
 This is also the only way to leave the codeview.</br>
 ![image](https://user-images.githubusercontent.com/79515919/172147553-69c1432e-d5d6-4905-ab0d-f30be681bdb8.png)</br>
 ![image](https://user-images.githubusercontent.com/79515919/172147597-4dc6592e-ae6e-4378-aa7d-2bfb84154505.png)</br>
 For loading a old piece of code, press the "Load"-Button and click on your choice.</br>
 ![image](https://user-images.githubusercontent.com/79515919/172148121-18c85af1-ab26-4575-8d7a-0276cc530f5d.png)</br>
 ![image](https://user-images.githubusercontent.com/79515919/172148144-8f870474-0c06-4500-8ebb-76c90174896c.png)</br>
 </br>
+### In a fight:
-<h3>In a fight:</h3>First you have to choose your best piece of code by pressing on your choice:</br>
+First you have to choose your best piece of code by pressing on your choice:</br>
 ![image](https://user-images.githubusercontent.com/79515919/172148144-8f870474-0c06-4500-8ebb-76c90174896c.png)</br>
 To stop and resume the fight press the "Play"- and "Stop"-Button:</br>
 ![image](https://user-images.githubusercontent.com/79515919/172149432-6d3d0e43-2167-475c-bbdc-7113295b4a95.png)</br>
 ![image](https://user-images.githubusercontent.com/79515919/172149466-b147139e-4763-438f-b00c-7dc545eeb777.png)</br>
 Now enjoy the fight!
-But you losse if the time is over!</br>
+But you will lose if the time is over!</br>
 ![image](https://user-images.githubusercontent.com/79515919/172149900-aa44cd43-7169-4afd-aa7b-f7e571f4ec0f.png)